 Creating an outdoor classroom might sound like a big task, but there are ways that you can conveniently shift parts of your day outside.

-If you typically do circle time indoors, you might consider shifting it to outside.
+If you typically do circle time indoors, you might consider shifting it outside.
 All you will need to bring outside are items (such as a large tarp, towels, blankets, etc.) to form a circle for children to sit in, and a few books that work well for reading aloud.
 Doing this activity outside will also allow children to spread out more than they would be able to indoors.

 Children’s favorite books and stories can easily be brought outdoors for individual enjoyment.
 You might select a few books from your library to bring outside, or you can bring a few new books outside every morning and return them to the classroom at night.